We can understand a lot about the top Antoni Gaudí buildings in Barcelona with one quote:

 Eusebi Guell was again protagonist in this early Antoni Gaudi building in the Raval neighbourhood of Barcelona.
 The art nouveau mansion was built for the purpose of not only living but entertaining guests of Barcelona high society.

-You’ll see the prestige right away with the decorative iron gates made to welcome horse carriages – the details of the parabolic arch are a combination of steel forged into a horsewhip and interestingly, seaweed.
+You’ll see the prestige right away with the decorative iron gates made to welcome horse carriages – Gaudí created the parabolic arch with a combination of steel forged into a horsewhip and interestingly, seaweed.

 Anything created by human beings is already in the great book of nature.